-The best way to soak in the unique atmosphere of Marrakech and discover its historic and cultural treasures is to stay in the Medina.
+The best way to soak in the unique atmosphere of Marrakech and discover its historic and cultural treasures, is to stay in the Medina.
 To this day, its ancient riads, the secluded, traditional houses built around inner courtyards, remain home to about 200,000 people, a fifth of the city’s population.
 They also seem to host the same number of tourists.
 In recent decades, with over 800 riads restored to modern hospitality standards and now registered as guest residences, the word has become synonymous with boutique accommodation.

-Most properties are small – just six to eight rooms, usually with an inviting rooftop terrace.
+Most properties are small – just six to eight rooms, usually topped by an inviting rooftop terrace.
 Nearly all offer personalized service and an ideal way for tourists to get in touch with Moroccan culture.
 They are also very much in demand, so it is prudent to plan well ahead.
 One of the fun parts of planning this Marrakech escape was finding our riad.
 While it took several tries, we ended up with just the right one for us.

 The House of Friends

-Concealed behind a typically unassuming doorway at the corner of one of the many culs-de-sac of the quiet Mellah, the old Jewish Quarter originally created in the 16th century, Dar Habiba (Arabic for friend) was a serene retreat centered around a large patio, complete with white marble dipping pool, gurgling fountain, and an inviting bhou (lounging nook).
+Concealed behind a typical, unassuming doorway at the corner of one of the many culs-de-sac of the quiet Mellah, the old Jewish Quarter originally created in the 16th century, Dar Habiba (Arabic for friend) was a serene retreat centered around a large patio, complete with white marble dipping pool, gurgling fountain, and an inviting bhou (lounging nook).
 Our upper-floor rooms opened onto a gallery overlooking the patio.
-Decorated in contemporary Moroccan style with pale plaster walls, Berber accent pieces and throw rugs on the terra-cotta floor, our rooms were a haven of tranquility just a short walk from all the chaos of the major attractions of the Medina.
+Decorated in contemporary Moroccan style with pale plaster walls, Berber accent pieces and throw rugs over the terra-cotta floor, our rooms were a haven of tranquility just a short walk from all the chaos of the major attractions of the Medina.

 But what turned our stay at Dar Habiba into a superb Marrakech experience was the unfailing attention of the staff to our every needs and comfort, which began even before we checked in.
 We had pre-arranged with them a transfer from the airport.
 However, cars can only get you as far as official drop-off points at the edge of the Medina.
-It’s on foot after that through back alleys only wide enough for motorcycles and donkey carts, and with few discernible street addresses.
+It’s on foot after that, through back alleys only wide enough for motorcycles and donkey carts, and with few discernible street addresses.
 Mercifully, a porter had been dispatched to meet our cab.
 He piled our luggage onto his hand cart and took off at a trot through the pandemonium, trusting us to keep up.
-Which we did, aware that he only had a clue as to where we were going.
+Which we did, aware that only he had a clue as to where we were going.

 We reached Dar Habiba within minutes, a bit dazed and winded, to the warm welcome of Rashid, the onsite manager.
 We were immediately settled within the plump pillows of the bhou, and over glasses of freshly brewed mint tea, introduced to the details of life at the Riad and the bewildering city beyond its thick sheltering walls.
 After settling into our rooms at leisure, we reconvened at the bhou, which instantly became our favorite perch, for another round of mint tea.
-Then, pleasantly mellow and armed with very explicit directions from Rashid, we were ready to jump into the bedlam we’d only glimpsed at on the way in and head for the legendary main square, Jemaa-el-Fnaa.
+Then, pleasantly mellow and armed with very explicit directions from Rashid, we were ready to jump into the bedlam we’d only glimpsed at on the way in, and head for the legendary main square, Jemaa-el-Fnaa.

-It was afternoon when we reach it, the time when it was morphing from its daytime marketplace activities into its nigh life persona.
+It was late afternoon when we reached it, the time when it was morphing from its daytime marketplace activities into its nigh life persona.
 The sellers of cheap trinkets were folding their blankets.
 The henna tattoo ladies were putting away their syringes and laminated folders of patterns.
-The herbalists touting potions to heal all ills and the itinerant dentists sitting on plastic chairs behind displays of dentures and saucers of the teeth they’ve successfully pulled were closing shop.
+The herbalists touting potions to heal all ills and the itinerant dentists sitting on plastic chairs behind displays of dentures and saucers of the teeth they had successfully pulled were closing shop.
 The reedy whine of the snake charmer’s flute was beginning to fade.
 Only the fruit carts were standing firm, still doing a brisk business of delicious, fresh-squeezed orange juice at a mere 10 Dirhams (one U.S. Dollar) a cup.

 Now, young men trundled across the square to set their up their portable kitchens, plank benches and trestle tables.
 Soon the smoke rose from hundreds of barbecues, and countless food stalls began doling out a steady stream of kebabs, filling the air with the mouth-watering aromas of this immense open-air eatery, while Gnawa (North African spiritual music) musicians, acrobats and fortune tellers entertained the crowds.
 We enjoyed the show for a while before drifting off.
 As frequent visitors to Africa, we have long learned to keep questionable street food out of our travel menu.
 We headed instead for the nearby Koutoubia Mosque.